alexhkurz/alexhkurz.github.io/notes/books.md

 - Jeffrey Winters.
 Oligarchy.
 2011.
 - David Graeber.
 Debt: The First 5,000 Years.
 2011.
 - Will and Ariel Durant.
 The Story of Civilization.
 1935–1975.
 - John Maynard Keynes.
-The Economic Consequence of the Peace.
+The Economic Consequences of the Peace.
 1919.

 (to be continued)